NETWAYS/foreman-training/usermanagement/03_permissions.md

 #### Expected result:

-* Login with the account "viewer" and password "netways" grants read-only privileges
+* Log in with the account "viewer" and password "netways" grants read-only privileges
-* Login with the account "selfservice" and password "netways" allows to created new hosts
+* Log in with the account "selfservice" and password "netways" allows to created new hosts

 !SLIDE supplemental solutions